-If a food business has not previously operated from the premises, it is likely you will need to obtain 'development consent' to operate a food business in this location.
+If a food business has not previously operated from the premises, or the business is planned to be operated from a home, then it is likely you will need to obtain 'development consent' to operate a food business in this location.

 When submitting your development application ensure you include a scale plan of the food business, including the kitchen and food storage areas.
 Ideally, plans should be professionally drawn and include details of fixtures and finishes.
 Plans for small scale activities may be hand drawn but must still include details of fixtures and finishes.